Kiri-Innovation/3D-Scan-Preparation-Tool-by-KIRI-Engine/windows/README.md

 Normal users should download the Windows installer from GitHub Releases.
 These notes are for developers who want to build the app themselves.

-Public build scripts should use paths relative to the repository folder, not paths from one developer's local machine.
-This lets other Windows builders place the project wherever they want.

 ## Current Release Build Shape

 The Windows app is built in three parts: